digidip/tapjaw-importer/docs/configurations.md

 ## Production usage

-Generally, in production, we do not use the `.env` approach.
-Instead, we make sure that the Unix `env` already has the values stored.
-With AWS services or Docker containers, you can provide the values directly via their corresponding configurations or user interface inputs.
+Generally, in production, we do not use the .env approach.
+Instead, we make sure that the Unix env already has the values stored.
+When using AWS services or Docker containers, provide the values directly in their corresponding configurations or user interface inputs.

-Please refer to your relevant infrastructure documentation on how to inject environmental variables safely.
+Please refer to the appropriate infrastructure documentation on how to inject environmental variables safely.

-Of course, you can also use the `.env` approach in production.
-However, it's **not recommended** as it potentially allows sensitive data to be accessible on the file system where the project gets hosted.
+Of course, the .env file can get used in production.
+However, it is recommended against, as it potentially allows sensitive data to be accessible on the file system where the project gets hosted.
 Such behaviour could be considered a severe security breach in some situations.